CPREgroup/Real-Spec-RGB-Fusion/readme.md

 tral camera Specim IQ with spatial resolution 512×512 and 204 bands ranging from 400 nm to 1000 nm.
 For more information, see paper IV.A) and D).

+# Contact

+Leave an issue here or contact with me JiabaoL6 [at] uci.edu, make sure your title contains the keyword [fusion] so I can filter them.

 # Cite us

 If you find this work helpful, please don't forget to cite us, thank you :)